Student support FAQs

 - I wish to withdraw permanently from the University?

-- Please contact the Student Support Office as soon as possible in order that we can notify Registry.
+- Please contact the Student Support Office (contact details at foot of this page) as soon as possible in order that we can notify Registry.
 You should also discuss your intentions with your Personal Tutor.
 Please note that your e-account will become inactive shortly after leaving the University therefore you should inform your email contacts and be sure to copy all important data to a personal account.
 It is your responsibility to inform your Local Authority.

 - I need to transfer to a different university?

 - You will need to speak to the University you wish to transfer to; they will advise if your transfer is possible.
 You will then need to speak to your Personal Tutor.